 Let me start with a little background.
 My name is Richard Baker, I was named after the legendary BBC newsreader, a favourite with my mother and just about the whole nation at the time.
-So famous was he and so evocative was his moniker that when I was little, on being formally introduced, people would go all gooey as if they were actually meeting the forty something spectacularly bespectacled broadcaster himself.
-For a modern equivalent imagine calling your child Brad Pitt.
-Am I showing my age?
+I was not grateful.
+For a modern equivalent imagine calling your child Huw Edwards.

-We live in a time where everyone has an opinion, where everyone is an expert, where the incontrovertible has become subjective.
-But have no fear I am no expert, I am certain of little and happy to admit it.
-If I don’t know something I just make shit up.
-Who says knowledge is power?
-Not me, these days it’s just mildly irritating, like a slightly runny nose.
-Blow.
-When information is free the truth is cheap, what better time to join the fray?
-I will appear oracle like by comparison.
-Make no mistake, I will be aiming for a higher standard of twaddle.
-To that end I will try to write only about things that I have a better than average chance of being almost right about.
+I am certain of little and happy to admit it.
+The truth is if I don’t know something I just make shit up, as long as it sounds true it has a reasonable chance of becoming so in the long run.
+When information is free the truth is cheap and often stupid, so what better time to be a know it all?
+Compared to the received wisdom I will appear Oracle like.
+Make no mistake, I am aiming for a higher standard of bullshit and will only write about things that I have a better than average chance of almost being right about.
 I think I know stuff and I would like to share.
 Let the twaddle commence.